-Your doctor or nurse will tell you when you can resume normal activities.
+Your doctor or nurse will tell you when you can start doing your usual activities again.
 This depends on the extent of your surgery and how quickly you recover.

 When is it safe for me to drive?

-Your doctor or nurse will tell you when you may resume driving.
+Your doctor or nurse will tell you when you can start driving again.
 This will depend on the extent of your surgery and how quickly you recover.

 When can I exercise?

 Don’t do strenuous exercise or lift any objects heavier than 5 pounds (2.3 kilograms) for 6 weeks.
 Talk with your doctor or nurse before resuming activities such as lifting and exercise.